iamveritas/simplETN/README.md

 - it is self tunning to maximize your computer potential, by auto configuring itself after the first run
 - it can generate the ETN wallet while you are offline, so 100% secure/safe; after you generated the wallet and saved it securily, you can re-connect and start mining
 - after setup, it is really a 1 click miner
-- it is relying on xmr-stak all in one miner tailored for this project's purpose: ease of use, __everyone should be able to easily use cryptocurrencies__
+- it is relying on xmr-stak all in one miner tailored for this project's purpose: ease of use, __everyone should be able to use cryptocurrencies easily__
 - more to come

 __Steps to Install:__